Fundamental Forecast for the US Dollar: Neutral

 Indeed, while Fed rate hike odds were largely unmoved after the July FOMC minutes – which clearly stated the delineating between tapering and rate hikes – we can see that the US yield curve is moving in a manner that suggests a more hawkish Fed is here.
-While there are 97-bps of rate hikes discounted through the end of 2023, the 2s5s10s butterfly increased to its highest rate since the Fed taper talk began in June 2021, and its highest overall since June 2018.
+While there are 87-bps of rate hikes discounted through the end of 2023, the 2s5s10s butterfly increased to its highest rate since the Fed taper talk began in June.

 Historically speaking, the combined impact of rising US Treasury yields – particularly as intermediate rates outpace short-end and long-end rates – alongside elevated Fed rate hike odds has produced a more favorable trading environment for the US Dollar.

-Finally, looking at positioning, according to the CFTC’s COT for the week ended September 14, speculators increased their net-long US Dollar positions to 24,244 contracts from 21,458 contracts.
+Finally, looking at positioning, according to the CFTC’s COT for the week ended August 3, speculators increased their net-long US Dollar positions to 19,206 contracts from 18,880 contracts.
 Net-long US Dollar positioning is holding near its highest level since the second week of March 2020 (the apex of coronavirus pandemic concerns in financial markets).

 — Written by Christopher Vecchio, CFA, Senior Currency Strategist